DBrittonLinebarger/ArtGalleryMemoryMatch/docs/build-instructions.md

 This should happen automatically in Intellij IDEA.
 However, if it does not, in build.gradle(Module:app) file there should be an option to do so.

-## 4. Execute the build
+## 4. Add Configuration

-Under the Build drop down menu select "build".
+Add configuration for android app using default activity.

 The app should now be ready to run.
 Selected the device you want to install it on and click the okay button.